bmdeeal/quig/readme.txt

 	https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0
 Under the heading "Visual Studio 2015, 2017 and 2019", download the file from the link marked "x86: vc_redist.x86.exe".

+quig for Windows is currently only distributed as a 32-bit binary. quig has not been tested under a 64-bit environment!

 ===
 Installation on Windows:
 These instructions are specifically for Windows 10, although the process is similar on other versions.

 quig doesn't really need to be put anywhere special, although the .dll files must remain in the same folder as quig-for-windows.exe.
-Currently, the easiest way to set up quig is to associate .quig files with quig-for-windows.exe.
+The easiest way to run games currently is to either use run-quig.bat or run-quig.ps1 to select a game file to open, or drag and drop .quig files onto quig-for-windows.exe.

+You can also associate .quig files with quig-for-windows.exe.
 Right-click intro.quig, go to the 'Open with' menu, and select 'Choose another app'.
 Make sure the "Always use this app to open .quig files" box is checked.
 Then, go to More apps, and scroll all the way down to Look for another app on this PC.
 Navigate to where you downloaded quig, and select quig-for-windows.exe.
 Future versions of quig will provide an installer that does this for you.

 ===